How to Budget for a Vacation

 The most common vacation budget mistake is not having one at all.
 The second most common is putting the trip on a credit card with a plan to "figure it out later."

-A $2,500 vacation charged to a credit card at 22 percent APR, paid at $100 per month, takes over two and a half years to pay off and costs roughly $800 in interest.
+A $2,500 vacation charged to a credit card at 22 percent APR, paid at $100 per month, takes roughly two years to pay off and costs approximately $500 in interest.
 The trip that felt like a treat becomes a financial weight you carry long after the memories fade.

 To avoid this:

-- Set spending limits for each category.
+• Set spending limits for each category.
 Pre-decide how much you will spend on dining, activities, and souvenirs.
+Impulse spending on vacation adds up fast when there are no limits in place.

 If the numbers do not work for the trip you want, it is better to scale down than to finance the difference.